Reviews You Can Rely On

 Credit: Nick Miley

-The Troy Lee Ruckus Shell is a highly durable short, and the 100% Airmatic shorts have a similar feel and construction.
-Both models have a thicker and more abrasion-resistant fabric than any short we tested, and the overall construction is top-notch, with well-placed seams and double stitching in high-stress areas.
+The Troy Lee Ruckus Shell is also a highly durable short.
+The Ruckus Shell has a thick, abrasion-resistant fabric with top-notch construction marked by well-placed seams and double stitching in high-stress areas.
 Like the MT500, the Ruckus is geared toward the gravity crowd, and its thicker, protective material and exceptional durability are apparent.
-The 100% Airmatic was a favorite amongst our testers for park riding and shuttle runs due to its sturdy fabric and great leg coverage.

 mountain bike shorts - not everyone will agree on style, but it is certainly worthy of...